Origin of death: Christianity

 According to Christianity, death is a consequence of the fall of man from a prior state of innocence, as described in the Book of Genesis.

 Greek mythology

 In an early Greek myth, death is a consequence of the disagreement between Zeus and Prometheus.
 As a result of this quarrel, Zeus creates woman, in the form of Pandora and presents her to Prometheus' brother Epimetheus, with death being one of the results of his opening of Pandora's box, which she brought with her.

 Deities of death

-Such myths of death and the end have brought to life, gods/goddess that guides one to their death.
+Such myths of death and the end have brought to life gods/goddess that guide a person to their death.
 In some religions there are deities that even control when an individual will die.
-For example, in Greek mythology the goddess who has control over an individuals death would be Atropos. (known as the one who cuts the thread of life.)
-In a modern sense, the most common deity of death is the grim reaper.
-Originally "the grim reaper" stemmed from Chronos in Greek mythology, Chronos was the father of Zeus, Poseidon, and Hades.
-He was known as all-powerful and the king of the titans.
-As time moved forward the old tales of Greek mythology did not necessarily influence mass amounts of people as it did in earlier times.
-A new grim reaper had emerged during the 14th century in Europe; this concept was due to the worst pandemic in that century, and the average person experienced death too many times to be able to process it as a natural part of life.
-Thus, another grim reaper was created to still the running minds of citizens of 14th century Europe.
+For example, in Greek mythology the goddess who has control over an individual's death would be Atropos (known as the one who cuts the thread of life).
+In a modern sense, the most common deity of death is the Grim Reaper.